kaiyi27/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip:** A person can have any number of tags (including 0)
+**Tip:** A person can have any number of tags (including 0) and the tag names should not have whitespaces in them.

 **Note:** The relationship field can only be `client` or `partner`.
 </box>

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 r/client`
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Kent Ridge p/1234567 r/partner t/owe money`
+* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Kent Ridge p/1234567 r/partner t/oweMoney`

 ### Listing all persons : `list`